 - You answer “no” to the question “Are you willing to lose half your net worth?”

-- Either of you have significant assets before marriage
+- Either of you has significant assets before marriage

 - If you have a large disparity in assets